Wellingborough Town F.C.: Nickname

-Wellingborough Town's traditional nickname is "The Doughboys", which is thought to derive from the local speciality "’ock ‘n’ dough".
+Wellingborough Town's traditional nickname is "The Doughboys", which is thought to derive from the local speciality "'ock 'n' dough".
 A hock of bacon is an economy cut taken from the front of the leg of the beast.
 It is cooked slowly in the oven, typically with onions and carrots in a pastry case.
-There is a notable local public house called the Ock ‘n’ Dough.
+There is a notable local public house called the Ock 'n' Dough.

 Reserve Team

 The original reserve team was disbanded after it was agreed that the first team would share the Dog & Duck ground with AFC Rushden & Diamonds.
-When the ground share agreement was ended, and Rushden moved on to Hayden Road - Wellingborough Town re-launched their Reserve Team for the 2018/19 season managed by Simon Bishop.
+When the ground share agreement was ended, and Rushden moved on to Hayden Road – Wellingborough Town re-launched their Reserve Team for the 2018/19 season managed by Simon Bishop.
 Bishop gave a number of the club's under 18 squad their first taste of adult football and finished the season in a creditable 11th place.
 Lee Goldsborough finished as top goal scorer with 15 goals from 31 appearances.

-When Simon Bishop departed for Rushden & Higham United taking his whole squad with him - Chris Smith was appointed Reserve Manager during the summer of 2019/20.
+When Simon Bishop departed for Rushden & Higham United taking his whole squad with him – Chris Smith was appointed Reserve Manager during the summer of 2019–20.
 The new squad finished in a then record high position of 7th in the UCL Reserve Division.

-The 2020/21 season was abandoned due to covid.
+The 2020–21 season was abandoned due to the COVID-19 pandemic.

 Wellingborough Town Youth Section

 Wellingborough Town Football Club is a Charter Standard Development club and have a successful junior setup.
-Wellingborough Town Youth Section has been running mini soccer, boys and girls football teams since 2004.
+The Wellingborough Town Youth Section has been running mini soccer, boys and girls football teams since 2004.
 The purpose of Wellingborough Town Youth Section is for boys and girls to have fun playing football, develop their football skills and progress into senior football within the Wellingborough Town Under 18, Reserve and First Teams.

-The Wellingborough Town Under 15 team, formerly known as Wellingboro Town Lions, are one of the most successful teams ever in Northamptonshire.
-They have won a selection of trophies including 2weetabix league trophies, 2 league cups and a 2 county cups and won the John Henry league.
-All in 4 years.
-And in 2012 the Treble.
-They currently play in the Northampton Youth league.